academe/SagePay-Integration/README.md

    user again, and that will require another session key to include in the form.
 11. If the transaction was accepted, then the successful result can be recorded and the user informed.

-The key things to remember are:
+Key things to remember are:

 * The session key can be found to be expired at any time.
+It has both a time limit and a maximum number of uses.
 * The card token will expire after a successful submission of a transaction, or three invalid transactions.
-* Do not present the credit card fields to the user if we habe a valid card token.
+* Do not present the credit card fields to the user if we have a valid card token.
 * Do not call sagepay.js on form submit if either we have a card token, or there are no credit card fields in the form.